mhavey/marklogic/uml2es/umlProfile/magicdraw/README.md

-Here is the UML profile as designed in MagicDraw.
+The  Here is the UML profile as designed in MagicDraw.
 Use this if you intend to make design changes to the profile.